 False Claims Persuade the Couple to Sign a New Contract.

-In a letter that Drue and Gary wrote to Wyndham, they repeatedly voiced their concerns with a certain salesman named “Ed Scro.”
+The couple repeatedly voiced their concerns with a certain salesman named “Ed Scro.”
 Later on during the 6 hour presentation, they adamantly claim he began waiving expenses.
-A portion of the letter states, “Ed even wrote these 2 amounts down on a piece of paper and crossed them off to show we would not pay the exchange fees or the RCI membership fee again!
+They stated in their complaint with Wyndham, “Ed even wrote these 2 amounts down on a piece of paper and crossed them off to show we would not pay the exchange fees or the RCI membership fee again!
 I asked at the time how could they offer this and the salesman’s replied ‘because we own RCI.’”
 When the couple talked to us, we noticed how betrayed they felt by his lies.

+Things took a turn though as Wyndham’s offers became more appealing.
 “Ed talked about using our points to pay for the maintenance fee monthly, and to use our points for a few nights stay on short trips, and use the rewards points for 1⁄2 off tickets to parks, restaurants, plays, airfare, etc.” We could use cash to get a 3-4 bdrm resort for $319 or $219 for 2 bedroom or $119 for 1 bedroom for a full week!”
-The letter itself shows how amazing the offer was to them at the time.
-It’s almost as if they couldn’t pass it up – so they didn’t.
+This seemed to be an amazing offer to them at the time.
+It’s almost as if they couldn’t pass it up – they were hooked!

 How Gift Incentives Were Nothing More Than a Mirage.